keymetrics/doc-pm2/en/enterprise/guides/profiling.md

 lang: en
 section: enterprise
 hide_comments: true
-redirect_from: "/enterprise/guides/profiling"
+permalink: "/en/enterprise/guides/profiling/"
 ---

 ## Overview

 The profiling feature is a key feature that allow you to profile your applications at runtime.
 By profiling, we mean recording what's your application is doing, either in term of cpu or memory, for that we have three profilers availables :
  - CPU Profiler: Record how much time is spent in each function of your application
  - Heap Profiler: Track heap allocation made by each function of your application
  - Heap Snapshot (**not for production in nodejs, see Best Practices**): Allows to dump the content of the heap and see for each object why the GC didn't removed it.